The Fool (tarot card): Iconography

 Standard allegories of Foolishness, painted by Giotto (1306, left) and Quentin Matsys (ca. 1510).
 The Fools in the earliest surviving painted decks resemble these depictions.

 The Fool is titled Le Mat in the Tarot of Marseilles, and Il Matto in most Italian language tarot decks.
-These archaic words mean "the madman" or "the beggar".
+These words mean "the madman".

 In the earliest tarot decks, the Fool is usually depicted as a beggar or a vagabond.
 In the Visconti-Sforza tarot deck, the Fool wears ragged clothes and stockings without shoes, and carries a stick on his back.
 He has what appear to be feathers in his hair.
 His unruly beard and feathers may relate to the tradition of the woodwose or wild man.
 Another early Italian image that relates to the tradition is the first (and lowest) of the series of the so-called Tarocchi of Mantegna.
 This series of prints containing images of social roles, allegorical figures, and classical deities begins with Misero, a depiction of a beggar leaning on a staff.
 A similar image is contained in the German Hofämterspiel; there the fool (German: Narr) is depicted as a barefoot man in robes, apparently with bells on his hood, playing a bagpipe.

 The Tarot of Marseilles and related decks similarly depict a bearded person wearing what may be a jester's hat; he always carries a bundle of his belongings on a stick (called a bindle) slung over his back.
 He appears to be getting chased away by an animal, either a dog or a cat.
 The animal has torn his pants.

 In the Rider–Waite deck and other esoteric decks made for cartomancy, the Fool is shown as a young man, walking unknowingly toward the brink of a precipice.
 In the Rider–Waite Tarot deck, he is also portrayed as having with him a small dog.
 The Fool holds a white rose (a symbol of freedom from baser desires) in one hand, and in the other a small bundle of possessions, representing untapped collective knowledge.

 In French suited tarot decks that do not use the traditional emblematic images of Italian suited decks for the suit of trumps, the Fool is typically made up as a jester or bard, reminiscent of the Joker often included with the standard 52-card deck.